Author Sara Stophel shared exciting news with her friends on Facebook recently-she is engaged!

 Juggling Faith, Healing, And Submission to God’s Perfect Plans

-a memoir BY SARA STOPHEL
+BY SARA STOPHEL

 “Damen Ballard, twenty-five, left his apartment on April 19, 1995, to grab a pack of cigarettes at the convenience store.
 On his way back he took the shortcut…crossing I-44 on foot at rush hour.
 He was hit and became a John Doe while doctors tried to save his life.
 Even as we were watching the terrible news of the Oklahoma City bombing down the road…and fighting against all of those feelings of desperation when we discovered no hearts would be coming…Chuck’s new heart was just two floors above us in the very same hospital.”

 Sovereignty is a word you may not use or even hear often; I know I don’t.
 Scholars use it in a political sense, like the sovereignty (authority) of a nation.
 Maybe that’s why Sara Stophel offers this definition on the back cover of her book;

 “‘Sovereignty’ means that God, as the ruler of the universe, has the right to do whatever he wants.
 Further, he is in complete control over everything that happens.

 In a game of cards, a trump card overrules any card previously played … But what happens when that “game” is actually life?
 And what happens when you realize that God’s sovereignty is the final trump card?”

 Trumped by Sovereignty is two stories in one book.
 One story relates the multiple medical challenges faced by Sara, her husband Chuck, their children and extended family.
 The other story describes how Sara coped with these challenges, especially in relationship to her Christian faith.

 I have known Sara and her family for several years and already knew much of their story although not all.
 I find Sara to be direct, truthful and frank.
 She does not mince words.

 (I did not consult Sara prior to writing this review.
 I paid for my copy of her book.)